 Goat Video Below

 Kerrell showed me a video of Goats Yelling Like people on the internet.
 It reminded me of a song.
-Here is my adaption of the original video and song.
-All goat voices are real.
-No goats were harmed--I think!

 Sunday, February 3, 2013